lizmat/raku-all-modules/kuerbis/Term-Choose-p6/README.md

 1 - mouse enabled

-no_spacebar
+no-spacebar
 -----------

-This is a `choose_multi`-only option.
+This is a `choose-multi`-only option.

-*no_spacebar* expects as its value an array.
+*no-spacebar* expects as its value an array.
 The elements of the array are indexes of choices which should not be markable with the `SpaceBar` or with the right mouse key.
-If an element is preselected with the option *mark* and also marked as not selectable with the option *no_spacebar*, the user can not remove the preselection of this element.
+If an element is preselected with the option *mark* and also marked as not selectable with the option *no-spacebar*, the user can not remove the preselection of this element.

 (default: undefined)